stereobooster/stereobooster.com/content/posts/category-vs-design-pattern/index.md

 >
 > -- [ncatlab.org](https://ncatlab.org/nlab/show/category+theory)

 You should have **approximate** understanding of what is category after this definition, not precise.
-We don't need precise because we will compare one patter to the function as an example and stop there.
+We don't need precise because we will compare one pattern to the function as an example and stop there.

 Typical critics of categories (in programming) is that it is hard to understand.
 By hard to understand I mean that they are very abstract and it is hard to relate to it.